Fixed-term employment contract (CDD)

 - and/or labour supply contracts.

-Therefore, the employer may not directly offer a new fixed-term contract for the same position to the employee whose fixed-term contract has reached its term (i.e. at the end of 24 months maximum, renewals included), or any other candidate.
+Therefore, the employer may not directly offer a new fixed-term contract for the same position to an employee whose fixed-term contract has reached its term (i.e. at the end of 24 months maximum, renewals included), or to any other candidate.

 The employer must first allow for a waiting period to pass, corresponding to 1/3 of the duration of the contract that reached its term, including renewals.

-A contract concluded in violation of these provisions is considered a permanent employment contract.
+A contract concluded in violation of these provisions is considered as a permanent employment contract.

 Example: an employee has recently been hired on a fixed-term employment contract for a period of 12 months.
 His contract contains a renewal clause.
 At the end of the contract, his employer offers to renew his fixed-term employment contract for a period of 3 months.
-At the end of these 3 months, his employer renews his fixed-term employment contract once more for an identical period.
+At the end of the 3 months, their employer renews their fixed-term employment contract once more for an identical period.

 This employee's fixed-term employment contract has therefore been renewed twice and its total duration is 18 months.